 Horseshoe Beach located 2 km north of the campground also has picnic tables, sandy beach, grassed area and a flush toilet building.

-Adjacent is Petes Beach day use area that has picnic tables, grassed area, a pebbly beach and one pit toilet.
-At the very north end of the lake is another day use area, Main Beach which has a large sandy beach, grassed area, picnic tables, paved parking, two pit toilets and a swimming dock.
-Three of the day use areas are open all year.
+Main Beach, at the very north end of the lake is another day use area, which has a large sandy beach, grassed area, picnic tables, paved parking, two pit toilets and a swimming dock.